-- (A) The owner or operator of a boiler ≥ 5 MMBtu/hr shall maintain and keep records of startup and shutdown events. - (B) The owner or operator of a boiler ≥ 5 MMBtu/hr with CEMS shall keep records of startup and shutdown events that include hour-by-hour fuel gas firing rates, flue gas temperatures, NOx emissions, and any process variables that are appropriate as determined by the Executive Officer, during startup and shutdown periods.
+- (A) An owner or operator shall maintain a daily operating log of the total hours of operation. - (B) The owner or operator of a boiler ≥ 5 MMBtu/hr shall maintain and keep records of startup and shutdown events that include hour-by-hour fuel gas firing rates, flue gas temperatures, NOx emissions, and any process variables that are appropriate as determined by the Executive Officer, during startup and shutdown periods. - (B) An owner or operator of a boiler and using a weighted average emission limit as specified in paragraph (d)(2) shall maintain an operating log of the non-resettable totalizing fuel meter readings of daily digester gas and natural gas usage (in cubic feet of gas).
+Records shall include the daily percentages of digester gas and natural gas usage, based on the higher heating value of the fuels used, on a monthly basis.
+Records shall also include all measurements for the digester gas heat input.